ravenawk/patsbytes/content/articles/ansible_collections.md

 ![COLLECTIONS_PATHS new variable](/images/new_collections_paths_var.png)

+Using the current directory for a collection might make sense if you want to be able to keep a project altogether or are moving it to a host without internet.
+But we are going to keep things at default for now so will remove the collections_paths key we put in.

-Another way to install collections is by using a requirements.yml file.
+Another way to supply the names of collections we want to install is by using a requirements.yml file.

 The format of the requirements.yml file is: